Current Charity Projects

 Here Be Dragons

 This will be a state of the art tropical house where, under an iconic dome, a wonderful array of tropical species including crocodiles, alligators and monitor lizards will represent planet earth’s modern day ‘dragons’ together with an array of smaller species.
 Visitors will experience and learn of the wonders of the tropical world before moving through to discover the wonders of Wales with its landscapes and wildlife.
-Scientist from Bangor University will display and demonstrate their world class scientific research and their quest for knowledge of the natural world.
+Scientists from Bangor University will display and demonstrate their world class scientific research and their quest for knowledge of the natural world.
 This will be the largest ever project undertaken at the Welsh Mountain Zoo.
-It will depend on major grant aid and public and corporate funding support, which it is hoped will enable a start by 2017.
+It will depend on major grant aid and public and corporate funding support.

 We support a field conservation project in the Mangabe Forest region of Madagascar called ‘Madagasikara Voakajy’ which is dedicated to the conservation of native vertebrates and their habitats in Madagascar.
 This conservationfundraising project will also be match-funded with funds from the charity ‘Size of Wales’.
 This environmental charity aims to protect an area of tropical rainforest equal to the size of Wales and as the Zoo’s chosen area of Madagascar is eligible for their support, they have pledged to match any donations made from the zoo’s fundraising activities.